LordUnicorn31/Sub2pewdiepie-Studios/README.md

 To learn more about the original controls and know the controls that the final version will have implemented, click [here](https://github.com/LordUnicorn31/Sub2pewdiepie-Studios/wiki/Design#controls)

-To learn about the differenc characters, click [here](https://github.com/LordUnicorn31/Sub2pewdiepie-Studios/wiki/Design#playable-characters)
+To learn about the different characters, click [here](https://github.com/LordUnicorn31/Sub2pewdiepie-Studios/wiki/Design#playable-characters)

 ### Changelog